 Crucially, Advanced Data Protection for iCloud is an opt-in feature, so you must enable it yourself using the steps below.
 Note that if you lose access to your account, you can only recover your data using your device passcode or password, a recovery contact, or a recovery key.
 (You will be guided to set up at least one recovery contact or recovery key before Advanced Data Protection is enabled.)

 Before you enable Advanced Data Protection, you'll first have to update all your devices to the latest software versions, otherwise you'll have to remove these devices from your account as they won't support end-to-end encryption.
-Advanced Data Protection will be available globally on the iPhone, iPad, and Mac starting with iOS 16.3, iPadOS 16.3, and macOS 13.2, all of which are expected to be released in January 2023.
+Advanced Data Protection is available globally on the iPhone, iPad, and Mac, running iOS 16.3 or later, iPadOS 16.3 or later, and macOS 13.2 or later, respectively.

 How to Enable Account Recovery on iPhone, iPad, and Mac